joedevivo/queen/README.md

     {true, Req, State}.
 ```

-It's just saying that POST means create a new object.
+It's just saying that POST to this URL means create a new resource.

 We're also going to need to create the path for this POST, and we're
 going to create the UUID in erlang to do it.